-Forestry is projected to grow at a rate of 3%, adding 900 jobs by 2022.
-The majority of this growth is expected to occur within federal and state forest lands in the Western United States.
-This is slower than the average growth for all occupations.
+Forestry is projected to grow at a rate of 7% between 2020 and 2030.
+The majority of this growth is expected to occur within federal and state forest lands in the Western United States.*

 What Are Education Requirements for Foresters?